-\footnotesize \textbf{Figure 1.} Comparison between the predicted patterns depending on the forces that facilitated range expansion and the habitat suitability predicted by the SDMs.
-(A) The pairs of plots display the predictions for the historic and current models if increased suitable habitat (P1), increased habitat breadth (P2), increased habitat connectivity (P3) or other inherent species trait(s) (P4) drove range expansion.
+\footnotesize \textbf{Figure 1.} Comparison between the predicted patterns depending on the forces that facilitated range expansion and habitat suitability predicted by the species distribution models (SDMs) for the great-tailed grackle (GTGR) and boat-tailed grackle (BTGR).
+(A) The pairs of plots display the predictions for the historic and current models if increased suitable habitat (Hypothesis 1), expanded realized niche (Hypothesis 2), increased habitat connectivity (Hypothesis 3), or other inherent species trait(s) (Hypothesis 4) drove range expansion.
 (B) The suitable habitat predictions for the historic and current models based on environmental data from 1979 and 2019.
-We used the maximum-sensitivity-specificity thresholds for each model (GTGR Current: 0.4440, BTGR Current: 0.4780, GTGR Historic: 0.4635, BTGR Historic: 0.3935) to assign habitat as suitable.
-The different colors in the GTGR map indicate that different environmental conditions existed within the 2019 expanded range that were not found in the 1979 range.
+We used the maximum-sensitivity-specificity thresholds for each model (great-tailed grackle Current: 0.4440, boat-tailed grackle Current: 0.4780, great-tailed grackle Historic: 0.4635, boat-tailed grackle Historic: 0.3935) to assign habitat as suitable.
+The different colors in the great-tailed grackle map indicate that some environmental conditions within its 2019 expanded range were not found in its 1979 range.
 The arrows connect the species ranges to the most supported predicted range dynamics.

 \normalsize

-We used ecological niche modeling to examine temporal habitat changes over these past few decades using observation data for both grackle species from existing citizen science databases.
-We determined the change in habitat availability using predictions produced by both our current and historic models for each species based on environmental data from 1979 and 2019 (Fig 2).
-We also tested the ability of our current and historic models to predict species presence and absence using data from the opposite time period to validate the predicted changes in suitable habitat (Torres et al., 2015; Regos et al., 2018; Yates et al., 2018).
-Then, we compared how the importance and effect of environmental predictors and occupied land cover types changed between our current and historic models.
-Finally, we used a circuit theory-based connectivity model to test for changes in habitat connectivity between 1979 and 2019.
-In combination, our analysis allowed us to determine whether the range of GTGR, but not BTGR, might have increased due to an increase in habitat availability, connectivity, or occupancy of suitable habitat, or because GTGR, but not BTGR increased their habitat breadth through a niche shift.
+We used ecological niche modeling to examine temporal habitat changes over these past four decades using observation data for both grackle species from existing citizen science databases.
+We determined the change in habitat availability using predictions produced by both our current and historic models for each species based on environmental data from 1979 and 2019 (Fig 2, Analysis 1).
+We also tested the ability of our current and historic models to predict species presence and absence using data from the opposite time period to validate the predicted changes in suitable habitat (Torres et al., 2015; Regos et al., 2018; Yates et al., 2018) (Analysis 1).
+Together, the components of Analysis 1 address our Hypothesis 1 that environmental change could have led to the range dynamics seen in both species.
+Then, we compared how the importance and effect of environmental predictors (Analysis 2) and occupied environments changed between our current and historic models (Analysis 3).
+Analyses 2 and 3 both address our Hypothesis 2, that changes in the types of habitat occupied could have led to the observed range dynamics.
+Finally, we used a circuit theory-based connectivity model to test for changes in habitat connectivity between 1979 and 2019 (Analysis 4), which addresses our Hypothesis 3, that changes in habitat connectivity caused by environmental change could have led to the observed range dynamics.
+In combination, our analyses allowed us to investigate whether the range of the great-tailed grackle, but not the boat-tailed grackle, might have increased due to an increase in habitat availability, expansion of the realized niche of the great-tailed grackle, but not the boat-tailed grackle, or changes in habitat connectivity.

 ![](methods_flowchart.png){width=75%}

 \footnotesize \textbf{Figure 2.} Overview of modeling approach and steps.
-The white boxes list the data used to generate the SDMs and environments used for predicting habitat suitability.
-The overlap between shaded boxes indicates that a habitat suitability prediction was created using the overlapping SDM and environmental predictors.
+The white boxes list the data used to generate the species distribution models (SDMs) and environments used for predicting habitat suitability.
+The overlap between shaded boxes indicates that a habitat suitability prediction was created using the overlapping species distribution model and environmental predictors.
 The arrows indicate the habitat suitability predictions used to create the connectivity models (see Methods for a detailed description of data sources and steps).

 \normalsize